robrwo/perl-Dist-Zilla-Plugin-Test-CVE/README.md

 # SUPPORT

+Only the latest version of this module will be supported.

+This module requires Perl v5.20 or later.
+Future releases may only support Perl versions released in the last ten years.

+## Reporting Bugs and Submitting Feature Requests

 Please report any bugs or feature requests on the bugtracker website [https://github.com/robrwo/perl-Dist-Zilla-Plugin-Test-CVE/issues](https://github.com/robrwo/perl-Dist-Zilla-Plugin-Test-CVE/issues)

 When submitting a bug or request, please include a test-file or a patch to an existing test-file that illustrates the bug or desired feature.

+If the bug you are reporting has security implications which make it inappropriate to send to a public issue tracker, then see `SECURITY.md` for instructions how to report security vulnerabilities.

 # SOURCE